Survey of American Literature to 1865

 Introduces the literature of the land which is now the United States from before European contact through the mid-nineteenth century.
 Revolves around written manifestations of the various interests, preoccupations, and experiences of the peoples creating and recreating American culture.
 Considers various literary forms, canonized (such as novel, narrative poem), popular (such as the serialized tale, verse) and unpublished (the jeremiad, Native American oratory, the slave narrative, diary).
 Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

-- Identify and discuss strengths, limitations, and cultural assumptions of various literary forms practiced in America through the mid-nineteenth century.
+- Identify and discuss strengths, limitations and cultural assumptions of the various literary forms practiced in America from its earliest days through the mid 1800s.

-- Identify and discuss the roles which gender, race, age, class, ethnicity, wealth, poverty, and geography have played in creating American literature.
+- Identify and discuss the roles of gender, class, race, ethnicity, and geography played in creating early American literature.

-- Identify and discuss the issues, conflicts, preoccupations, and themes of the various literatures of America.
+- Identify and address the issues, conflicts, preoccupations, and themes of early American literature.

-- Use literary texts to examine the historical, cultural, and rhetorical contexts in which they were written.
+- Use literary texts to examine the historical, rhetorical, and cultural contexts in which they were composed.

 Outcome Assessment Strategies